Grukz/Copernicus/Copernicus/README.md

 - Embed or use some part of https://github.com/joren485/Facebook-Location-OSINT
 - Improve pictures comparison
 - Get metadata from pictures
+- Check Fucking result from knowem.com (full of shit)
 - ~~add www.yippy.com to deepdarkweb()~~
 - ~~add http://www.emailbiz.info/ to guessmail()~~
 - ~~replace Darksearch.com and add more onion search engine~~